laurarnichols/defectCrossSections/DOC/documentationProjectFile.md

 ---
-project: Carrier Cross Sections
+project: Defect Cross Sections
 project_gitub: https://github.com/laurarnichols/carrierCrossSections.git
-summary: This program takes input from Quantum ESPRESSO and calculates the cross section of a defect that can capture or scatter a carrier.
+summary: This program takes input from Quantum ESPRESSO and calculates the capture cross section of a defect or the probability that a hot carrier will be captured by the defect
 src_dir: ../QE-dependent/QE-5.3.0/Export/src
 src_dir:../TME/src
 src_dir:../Mj/src